flykizz/buri-ui/src/style/README.md

 ### Intro

-Burit contains some common styles that can be used directly by the className.
+Buri contains some common styles that can be used directly by the className.

 ### Text ellipsis